INDEPENDENCE GREENWAY;

 Independence Greenway; Eastern Section: 1.5 miles

-On-Road Eastern & Western Sections Connector; 1.5 miles
+On-road Eastern & Western Sections Connector; 1.5 miles

 Difficulty: Easy.
 Flat, paved rail trail.